 - I stress that I am not opposed to the idea of human rights, nor do I hold that China is blameless, but rather, I oppose actions and organisations who are so focused on one goal that they neglect the bigger picture, and the fact that change must be gradual.
 In the decade that has passed, I remark that the Dalai Lama has stated that his goal to be what is called the Middle Way: rather than full independence, he calls for cooperation and coexistence, understanding that an extreme course of action will similarly have extreme recourse on the people.
-Slow, methodical change is evidently preferred.
-Consequently, I owe this individual no apology – it is not my responsibility to be concerned that their feelings are hurt because of the realisation they cannot contribute to a change within the span of their lifetime.
+Consequently, I owe this individual no apology – that change has indeed taken a more gradual, methodical approach shows that I was right, and there is no need to apologise for presenting facts where they used emotion.

 - The individual above asserted that opposing them constituted as harassment, and so, can be seen as being the precursor to the modern-day virtue signallers, folks who play the victim or take offense on the behalf of other groups for the sake of improving their own image.
-This is an issue that has become more prevalent, and as of late, such groups have protested everything from video game journalism to democracy in Hong Kong as conducted by one Joshua Wong and his cronies.
+This is an issue that has become more prevalent, and as of late, such groups have protested everything from video game journalism to the so-called Umbrella Revolution in Hong Kong.
 The former sparked a massive internet war that ended being of little consequence to those seeking to change the industry, and the latter, while ostensibly promoting democracy, created major disturbances in Hong Kong, blocking traffic and damaging property that undermined the movement’s credibility.

 - As a consequence, I believe that Marco Rubio’s nomination of Joshua Wong and the Umbrella Revolution’s participants for a Nobel Peace Prize to be, for the lack of a better word, a complete and utter mockery of what the Nobel Peace Prize to be about.
-The folks who participated in the Umbrella Revolution amount to little more than entitled youth who do not understand what hard work entitles.
+In their actions, the people who participated in the Umbrella Revolution give the demeanour of little more than entitled youth who do not understand what hard work entails.
 In the knowledge of the unreasonable real estate market in Hong Kong, which makes it difficult for Millennials to buy a house, it is understandable that there is dissent.
-However, throwing the equivalent of a tantrum, as people Yau Wai-ching did, is unacceptable.
-Her story is that she refused to take an oath that would have allowed her to join the Hong Kong legislature.Wai-ching showed willful disrespect towards the system and discarded a chance to potentially help her fellow Millennials out.
-These actions are contrary to what individuals deserving of a Nobel Peace Prize might do.
+However, I hold that there are more appropriate ways of expressing this dissatisfaction, as opposed to causing a public disturbance.

 - Positive change in society is built on the shoulders of the hard-working, not the vocal – activism and protesting has its limits compared to sustained hard work and a clear game plan, so I’ll leave the topic aside and return to Far Cry 4.
 Here is another segment of Far Cry 4 set in Shangri-La: as an ancient warrior, players only have access to an enchanted bow, but also gain a powerful tiger companion.
 Enemies take the form of mysterious spirits, and these missions allow players to learn more about the mythical aspects of Kyrat.
 I prefer these missions to the psychedelic, drug-fuelled chaos of the Yogi & Reggie missions, which gave me a headache in trying to complete them.
 Humourous characters they were, their impact on gameplay was much less enjoyable, and I only did enough of their missions to advance the story.